veo-labs/openveo-manage/docs/developers/back-end.md

 ## Main module (**ov.manage**)

-Manage main module defines the following routes :
+Manage main module defines the following routes:

 - **/manage/** to display the list of groups and devices
 - **/manage/group-detail/:id** to display the content of a group